 No matter if your interest is in the old or new, everyone can agree that a good time can be had at Dresden's many biergartens.

 Located at the meeting point of three rivers, this has been the meeting point for great minds.
-Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated at a castle that has since been replaced by a castle.
+Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated here.

 Today, the New Leipzig school brings fresh perspective into the art world.
 And a visit to Leipzig's 1743 Gewandhaus Orchestra, the oldest symphony orchestra in the world, proves art is alive in this great German city.
 If you prefer the culinary arts, Auerbachs Keller is one of the oldest restaurants in the country and was a favorite of Goethe as well as locals today.